flutterwtf/mcp_flutter/README.md

 ## 🔧 Troubleshooting

-4. **Connection Issues**
+1. **Connection Issues**

    - Ensure your Flutter app is running in debug mode
-   - Verify the port matches in both Flutter app and inspector
+   - Verify the port matches in both Flutter app and MCP server
    - Check if the port is not being used by another process

-5. **AI Tool Not Detecting Inspector**
+2. **AI Tool Not Detecting Inspector**
    - Restart the AI tool after configuration changes
    - Verify the configuration JSON syntax
    - Check the tool's logs for connection errors

-The Flutter Inspector is registered with Smithery's registry, making it discoverable and usable by other AI tools through a standardized interface.
+The Flutter MCP Server is registered with Smithery's registry, making it discoverable and usable by other AI tools through a standardized interface.

 ### Integration Architecture